alisterburt/napari-tomoslice/README.md

 pip install napari-tomoslice
 ```

-We recommend installing into a fresh virtual environment.
+We recommend installing into a fresh conda environment.

+*napari* does not work well via X forwarding.
+If you want to use *napari-tomoslice* in a HPC environment
+please run via a virtual desktop solution.

 ## Usage